ahbaid/kids-code-camp/lesson-003/Homework.md

 For now, let's have some fun!
 Follow along.

 ## Turtle graphics
-* Pythin provides a package known as "turtle".
+* Python provides a package known as "turtle".
 * We will import this and play along.
 * Just type in the following code and see what happens.
 * Open up IDLE and begin.